serenorg/seren-store/docs/20251229_Langchain_Seren_Store_analysis.md

 2. **Capabilities it doesn't have** - A Claude agent might need to execute code (→ Daytona), scrape web (→ Firecrawl), search deeply (→ Exa).
 These are already x402 calls.

-3. **Deterministic workflows** - A tested, stateful LangGraph agent is more reliable than ad-hoc prompting for complex multi-step tasks.
+3. **Deterministic workflows** - A tested, stateful agent is more reliable than ad-hoc prompting for complex multi-step tasks.

 4. **Cost efficiency** - Specialized agent with cheaper model + good prompts might outperform throwing GPT-4 at everything.